djorlando24/pyLabDataLogger/README.md

   you can run scripts/reset-WCH.CN.sh.
 These devices also have generic USB-to -serial adapters than can easily be confused.
 It may be necessary to specify the driver manually when the device is detected.

+- MacOS doesn't allow userspace drivers to access USB HID devices for security reasons, so devices that use USB HID like sigrok's UNI-T drivers don't work.

 See Hardware.md for more detailed information.